|

 Bucky combines a beautiful, friendly looking outfit with character puppets kids and adults will love!
 (A non-clown makeup version of Bucky is available.)

 What happens when Hound-Dog The Kid takes books from the library without using a library card?
 That's when Sheriff Kermit, Get-a-long the Dog, and Giddy-up the Pony go on a western adventure to catch the bookish bad guy and bring him to justice!
-The audience will learn - along with Hound-Dog - that crime doesn't pay, and you don't have to steal books from the library!
-All you need is your parents to get you a library card, and the library is happy to loan the books!
+The audience will learn - along with Hound-Dog - that there is a better way to get books, music, and videos from the library.
+All you need is your parents to get you a library card, and the library is happy to loan these materials!
 This ties in with western week, features a LOT of books, and promotes library cards with fun, loveable puppets!
 Margaret features ventriloquism, magic, as well as a beautiful western costume for Bucky!

 Ages 3-up.